 Find the Cheapest Airports to Utah Ski Resorts

 For the most part, you'll probably be considering flights to Salt Lake City International Airport.
 Salt Lake City is the largest and most wallet-friendly airport that is closest to many of the best Utah family ski resorts.
 The airport has over 340 daily flights to 95 nonstop destinations.
-The airport is just 4 miles from downtown Salt Lake City and 40 miles from Park City.
+The airport is just 4 miles from downtown Salt Lake City and less than 40 miles from Park City.
+Delta has a hub there, so you'll find a number of Delta flights.

 Shopping for flights has gotten more complicated for all types of travel.
 Seat assignments, checked luggage and carry-on items used to be included in all tickets, but that has changed.
 Adding those "luxuries" now comes with added fees.
 When comparing different airlines' fares to the same destination, make sure you know what is included before you book.